kubernetes/website/content/en/docs/concepts/services-networking/service.md

    and caching the results of name lookups after they should have expired.
  * Some apps do DNS lookups only once and cache the results indefinitely.
- * Even if apps and libraries did proper re-resolution, the low or zero TTLs on the DNS records involve could impose a high load on DNS, that then becomes difficult to manage.
+ * Even if apps and libraries did proper re-resolution, the low or zero TTLs on the DNS records could impose a high load on DNS that then becomes difficult to manage.

 ### Version compatibility